dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 fastq.gz files for each sample.

 .. note::
+    **tldr; Please do not move or rename directories that ipyrad creates or your assembly will break.**

     You'll notice the name of this output directory bears a strong resemblence to the name of the assembly we chose at the time